garris/BackstopJS/README.md

 headless: <!!!config.debugWindow>
 ```

-You can add more settings (or override the defaults) with the engineOptions property. (properties are merged).
-This is where headless mode can also be set to 'new', until "new headless mode" is the default in Puppet/Playwright.
+You can add more settings (or override the defaults) with the `engineOptions` property. (properties are merged).
+This is where headless mode can also be set to 'new', until "new headless mode" is less hacky and more supported by Playwright.

+> [!INFORMATION]
+> Puppeteer now runs in `new` headless mode by default, but can be set to `old` headless by passing `"headless": true` in the configuration file.

 ```json
 "engineOptions": {